NAFTeam/NAFF/docs/src/Guides/20 Scales.md

 bot.start("token")
 ```

-Nowadays, for the cool bit of Scales, reloading.
+Now, for the cool bit of Scales, reloading.
 Scales allow you to edit your code, and reload it, without restarting the bot.
 To do this, simply run `bot.regrow_scale("Filename_here")` and your new code will be used.
 Bare in mind any tasks your scale
 is doing will be abruptly stopped.